postman-open-technologies/lifecycle/blueprints/landscape-mapping.md

 A blueprint for helping jumpstart a mapping of the internal API landscape, allowing an organization to begin getting a handle on what is happening across operations.
 Beginning by profiling a specific group or domain, but then expanding it across operations once a portion of the landscape has been mapped and understood.

 ## Team
-Understanding the makeup of the teams behind the development of APIs is an essential part of moving APIs forward at scale across an organization.
-Mapping out the team landscape can begin in three areas, with efforts focusing on a single group and the members and roles that exist within that single group, before expanding to other teams.
-Working to make sure that the current state of teams is mapped out, but then establishing an apparatus that will accommodate the future of development by mapping out three key areas.

 - Team Groups - Teams can be organized by groups that reflect lines of business, and business domains.
 Establishing bounded context for assigning team members to, allowing API operations, workspaces, artifacts, and other resources to be organized, accessed, and reported upon via logical groups.
 - Team Members - Formerly defining who the team will be moving an API forward through all stages of it~s lifecycle, providing a clear definition of who is responsible for each part of producing an API.